iisc-datacatalysts/car-price-prediction/README.md

 ## 🎯 Overview

 This project implements an end-to-end machine learning pipeline for predicting used car prices in the Indian market.
 The solution includes:

+> **🚀 Try the Interactive Dashboard**: Run the notebook and launch the Gradio interface (Cells 79-82) to get a shareable public URL for the price prediction dashboard.
+The URL will be displayed in the notebook output when you run Cell 82.

 - **Comprehensive Data Cleaning**: Handling missing values, normalizing units, and extracting features from mixed-format columns
 - **Enhanced Preprocessing**: